Earn College Credit

 Create a portfolio to document your knowledge by:

 - Making a Video of Yourself Performing a Task

 - Having a Third Party Verify Your Knowledge

 Your portfolio is evaluated by a college faculty member, who will recommend that you be awarded college credit if what you submit is at the same level as what a successful student in a college-level course could produce.

 For some subjects you can also take a test to show that you know as much about the topic as someone who passed a traditional college class.
 Several programs offer nationally recognized examinations that cover many subject areas.
 Go to these websites to learn more:

 Record the Credit You Already Have

 If you have had training at work or in the military, you could already have college credit and not even know it!
-To see if it is at the college level, the American Council on Education (ACE CREDIT) evaluates:
+The National College Credit Recommendation Service (NCCRS) and the American Council on Education (ACE CREDIT) evaluate: